Which is right for my newborn - Joolz Aer2 Nest-to-Seat vs. Carrycot (or Both!)?

 Joolz Aer2 Nest vs. Cot: The Verdict

 Which is better for you?
 That depends on what you're looking for.
-The Nest-to-Cot is lighter and can parent face for longer, but it's not as protective as the Bassinet.
+The Nest-to-Cot is lighter and can parent face for longer, but it's not as protective as the Carrycot.
 We say if you're going to have a newborn on-the-go and need to fold and carry your stroller alot those first months, this might be a good option.

-The Bassinet is all about comfort, though it will only last until your baby is about 20lbs or ready to roll.
+The Carrycot is all about comfort, though it will only last until your baby is about 20lbs or ready to roll.
 If you're using your stroller as a primary ride, we think the Bassinet is a must.
 These are critical months and to have something that will keep baby protected in a comfortable, breathable lie-flat bassinet is priceless.

 Test the Joolz Aer2 and More at Babesta